 Bachelor of Arts Degree in Urban Learning

-The Bachelor of Arts degree in Urban Learning is an Integrated Elementary Subject Matter Preparation Program designed to prepare culturally sensitive teachers for assignments in hard-to-staff diverse urban elementary (K-6) or Special Education (K-12 or B-21) classrooms.
-The major combines courses in teacher preparation with major courses emphasizing an interdisciplinary approach to understanding urban learning as a social phenomenon.
+The Bachelor of Arts degree in Urban Learning is an Integrated Elementary Subject Matter Preparation Program designed to prepare culturally responsive teachers for assignments in hard-to-staff diverse urban elementary (K-6) or special education (K-12 or B-21) classrooms.
+The major combines coursework emphasizing an interdisciplinary approach to understanding urban learning as a social phenomenon with teacher preparation.
 The major is supported by a depth area in the social sciences and preparation for either a Multiple Subject Credential (Elementary Education) or an Education Specialist (Special Education) Teaching Credential.
-Students who complete this degree must complete a minimum of 180 units to graduate.
+Students who earn this degree and credential preparation must complete a minimum of 120-135 units to graduate.
 The requirements are described below.
 For additional information concerning this program, see the section on Basic Teaching Credentials .

-Prospective students must attend an orientation session and meet with an adviser prior to enrolling in any courses.
-Upon completion of their GE requirements, students are grouped into learning communities (cohorts) which support a climate conducive to building life long professional networks, development of collaboration skills, and academic success.
-Students are expected to enroll in courses designated for their cohort each quarter.
+Prospective students must attend an orientation session, complete an application and interview, and meet with an adviser prior to enrolling in any courses.
+Upon completion of their GE requirements, students are grouped in small learning communities (cohorts) that support a climate conducive to building life-long professional networks, development of collaboration skills, and academic success.
+Students in the major are required to enroll in courses designated for their cohort each quarter.